 Processing applications

-• Once the application has been processed, the student receives a notification by e-mail at the LHÍ e-mail address about the outcome of the assessment.
-The dean, the professional director and the faculty representative also receive a mail about the outcome of the assessment, and the faculty representative completes the registration accordingly to the student's academic record Both the application and the result of the assessment are saved to the student's academic record.
+- Once the application has been processed, the student receives a notification by e-mail at the LHÍ e-mail address about the outcome of the assessment.
+The dean, the programme director and the department coordinator also receive a mail about the outcome of the assessment, and the department coordinator completes the registration accordingly to the student's academic record.
+Both the application and the result of the assessment are saved to the student's academic record.

 Criteria for assessment

-• If it is requested to have a compulsory course evaluated, the course must be fully comparable to a course that the applicant must take at the University of the Arts.
+- If it is requested to have a compulsory course evaluated, the course must be fully comparable to a course that the applicant must take at IUA.

-• Students who start a master's program at the University of the Arts can only receive evaluated courses that they have completed at the master's level from an accredited university.
+- Students who start a master's program at IUA can only receive evaluated courses that they have completed at the master's level from an accredited university.

 Registration of assessed studies in the curriculum system

-• The study advisor submits a summary document on the evaluated study to the department representative
+- The student counsellor submits a summary document on the evaluated study to the department coordinator.

-The University of the Arts can evaluate studies at bachelor's level up to 90 credits and up to 60 credits at master's level.
-This means that a student who graduates from the Iceland Academy of the Arts did not take less than half of his studies at the school.
+IUA can evaluate studies at bachelor's level up to 90 credits and up to 60 credits at master's level.
+This means that a student who graduates from IUA did not take less than half of his studies at the school.

 Applicants for the evaluation of previous studies cannot assume that the application will be accepted, and it is therefore advised not to change the course registration until a result is available.

-It is important to apply for specific support in a timely manner so that teachers have time to process requests and can meet students in the best possible way.
+It is important to apply for academic accommodation in studies in a timely manner so that teachers have time to process requests and can meet students in the best possible way.

-• The spring application period is open from the beginning of the second to and including March 1
+- The fall application period is open from the beginning of the second to and including October 1st

-• The fall application period is open from the beginning of the second to and including October 1st
+- The spring application period is open from the beginning of the second to and including March 1

-Students can apply for support for additional educational needs due to disabilities, specific learning disabilities, or chronic illness The support aims to equalize status and opportunities for learning and in no way involves reducing learning requirements (students must always meet learning learning criteria and/or courses).
+Students can apply for academic accommodation in their studies due to disabilities, specific learning disabilities, or chronic illness.
+The support aims to equalize status and opportunities for learning and in no way involves reducing learning requirements (students must always meet learning learning criteria and/or courses).

-Study counseling oversees specific support resources and offers personalized counseling and/or follow-up for students.
+Student counselling oversees academic accommodation resources and offers personalized counselling and/or follow-up for students.

-The condition for specific support is that there is confirmation by an appropriate specialist of disability, specific learning disabilities or illnesses, including but not limited to, the following:
+The condition for academic accommodation is that there is confirmation from an appropriate specialist of disability, specific learning disabilities or illness, including but not limited to, the following:

-Analyzes need to be from an accredited professional in the same field as the student's support needs lie They need to be on an individual basis and group analyses are not accepted Then diagnoses must not be older than since the student was in the upper grades of elementary school It should be noted that Davis analysis is not sufficient to receive specific support as it is not a diagnosis of specific learning disabilities.
+Analyzes need to be from an accredited professional in the same field as the student's support needs lie.
+They need to be on an individual basis and group analyses are not accepted.
+Diagnoses must not be older than since the student was in the upper grades of elementary school.
+It should be noted that Davis analysis is not sufficient to receive specific support as it is not a diagnosis of specific learning disabilities.

 Dyslexia